Bengo-Hub/auth-service/docs/local-testing.md

 - Health: `curl http://localhost:4101/healthz`
 - JWKS: `curl http://localhost:4101/api/v1/.well-known/jwks.json`
 - Login: `POST /api/v1/auth/login` with `{ "email":"admin@codevertexitsolutions.com","password":"ChangeMe123!","tenant_slug":"bengobox" }`

+Note on Redis: If you see a warning like “maint_notifications disabled due to handshake error,” it’s a harmless client fallback and safe to ignore locally.
+Upgrading Redis to 7.2+ removes it.

 ## 6) (Optional) Dockerizing the Service